matth-adenyo/TransBorder_Freight_Data_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/2562f19e-8366-4f28-91a9-e3ba572072af)

-- Inefficiencies in Freight Flow
+- **Inefficiencies in Freight Flow**

 The analysis reveals that shipments with zero reported weight (SHIPWT = 0) still incurred high freight charges.
 This suggests potential inefficiencies, such as misreported or missing shipment weight data, fixed-cost pricing models that do not account for shipment weight, excessive administrative, or other hidden costs.
-These were mostly between U.S. - Canada freight flow.
+These were mostly between the U.S. and Canada.

 ![image](https://github.com/user-attachments/assets/43bab74e-ce7b-4c0f-984f-841e0017f20d)